Saccharum officinarum: Taxonomy

+Genome

+Zhang et al., 2018 provides a genome of the related species S. spontaneum.

+Pests

+S. officinarum is a common host of the oriental beetle (Exomala orientalis).
+During their larval stage, these beetles feed on the roots of the plant which affects its growth.
+Current pesticides are still being researched.

 Uses

 Portions of the stem of this and several other species of sugarcane have been used from ancient times for chewing to extract the sweet juice.
 It was cultivated in New Guinea about 8,000 years ago for this purpose.
 Extraction of the juice and boiling to concentrate it was probably first done in India more than 2,000 years ago.

 Saccharum officinarum and its hybrids are grown for the production of sugar, ethanol, and other industrial uses in tropical and subtropical regions around the world.
 The stems and the byproducts of the sugar industry are used for feeding to livestock.
 Pigs fed on sugarcane juice and a soy-based protein supplement produced stronger piglets that grew faster than those on a more conventional diet.
 As its specific name (officinarum, "of dispensaries") implies, it is also used in traditional medicine both internally and externally.